kwur/new-kwur-site/_posts/2008-01-22-martin-luther-king-day.md

 ---
 <div class="pf-content">
   <p>
     This is probably my favorite speech of his:<br /><br />Hope you enjoyed your holiday.
-But don&#8217;t forget the reason for the season.
+But don’t forget the reason for the season.
   </p>
 </div>